segmentio/action-destinations/CONTRIBUTING.md

 2. Your PR is merged!
    - Congratulations!
 Once your PR is merged by a Segment developer, they will deploy your changes and notify you when it’s publicly available.
 If the destination is in private beta, our folks at Segment will provide a link to access your destination.
 Once the destination is ready for general availability and has been approved, the destination will be visible from the catalog itself.
+   - *Note*: we currently do weekly deploys on Wednesdays for all non-emergency changes.
+Changes should be approved and merged by Tuesday EOD to make the Wednesday release.
+Thank you!

 ## Write documentation